-The Tach adapter must be hooked up to the main wire feeding all of the coils, not an individual coil
+M. The Tach adapter must be hooked up to the main wire feeding all of the coils, not an individual coil.

-Splice the tach adapter to the purple wire in the engine control harness small plug that is on the engine.
+Find the purple wire in the engine control harness small plug that is on the engine.

-Connect the tach adapter red wire to +12v, black wire to ground, and gray wire to the wire going to the tach.
+Cut and connect the tach adapter red wire to the purple wire coming from the connector, red/green wire to the other side of the purple wire going to the coils, black wire to ground, and gray wire to the tach.

-FFR VINTAGE GAUGES
+FFR GAUGES